Bilinear Sequence Regression: A Model for Learning from Long Sequences of High-dimensional Tokens: Ackwnoledgements

 \section{Ackwnoledgements}

-We would like to thank Florent Krzakala for numerous discussions related to this work and to Jason Lee for pointing out the connection to the works on implicit regularization of gradient descent.
+We would like to thank Florent Krzakala for numerous discussions related to this work, Jason Lee for pointing out the connection to the works on implicit regularization of gradient descent and Christian Keup for early discussions.
 We acknowledge funding from the Swiss National Science Foundation grants SNFS SMArtNet (grant number 212049) and TMPFP2-210012.